 UK Stamp Duty Calculator

-Enter your property price, choose your buyer type and the calculator works out the SDLT due band by band.
-Rates are current for completions on or after 1 April 2025.
+Enter your property price, choose your buyer type, and the calculator works out the SDLT due band by band.
+Add a comparison scenario to model two buyer types side-by-side, or save scenarios to compare different properties later.

 Stamp duty payable